 2. Variable per-visit pricing

 The next layer of the Wheel solution lies in our pricing model.
 Staffing a 50-state network yourself means significant fixed overhead.
-With Wheel, you pay only for the consults you send to our network to service, allowing you to fundamentally change your cost structure from a fixed approach to a variable cost model.
+With Wheel, you pay only for the consults your patients need, allowing you to fundamentally change your cost structure from a fixed approach to a variable cost model.
 The result can save you significantly, enabling you to pass the savings on to your patient populations.

 3. Tech-enabled load balancing